IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Provisioning-a-CICS-region.md

 ### Deprovision your CICS region

-The CICS region can be stopped and removed completely using the following commands.
-This will remove the `DFH_REGION_ZFS_DIRECTORY` directory used to upload your CICS application and store application output files.
+The CICS region can be stopped and removed completely using the following command.
+This will remove the `DFH_REGION_ZFS_DIRECTORY` directory used to upload your application and store application output files.

 ```console
 zowe zos-uss issue ssh "zospt rm -f my_cics_region"